arienkock/arienkock.github.io/posts/2017-03-02-Frontend-Wars-Ember-vs-Mithril.md

 ### Data binding

-Data binding here is informally defined as anything the frameworks provide that serves to read from and write to, the UI and external API.
+Data binding here is informally defined as: anything the frameworks provide that serves to read from and write to, the UI and external API.

 #### API

-On the API side of things, Ember Data is a package that abstracts the access to relational data records.
-After looking at my options, I decided against using Ember Data.
-So my API access made use of plain JQuery XHR support.
-This is idiomatic Ember.
-Many examples use the embedded JQuery that Ember provides for this purpose, so it's not something out of the ordinary.
+On the API side of things, there is the super sophisticated **Ember Data** module.
+It abstracts the access to relational data records, but you need a compatible API backend or write your own adapter.
+After looking at my options, I decided *against* using Ember Data.
+So, my API access made use of plain JQuery XHR functions.
+Take note: this **is** idiomatic Ember.
+Many Ember examples use the embedded JQuery that it provides for this purpose, so there is nothing out of the ordinary going on here.

-Mithril has its own Promise based XHR wrapper that handles query string construction and path parameter interpolation.
-No need to use anything like fetch API or axios unless you seriously prefer them.
+Mithril has its own Promise-based XHR wrapper that handles query-string construction and path parameter interpolation.
+No need to add a dependency on a fetch API polyfill or axios, unless you seriously prefer them.

 #### Two-way data binding

 The thing Angular was famous for.
-The simplest example of two way data binding looks like is an input field bound to some model property.
+The simplest example of two way data binding: an input field bound to some model property.
 In Ember:

 ```handlebars
 {{input type="text" value=firstName}}